The Reddit Intent Engine: How We Turned Comments Into $51K/mo

 James Shields reported meeting an operator making $51,000/month by scraping Reddit for 'anyone got recommendations for' across 8 subreddits and emailing posters within 2 hours.
 The mechanic is intent capture + response latency, not tooling.
 Reddit paid ads are the opposite: one operator spent $2,000 over 30 days, 440,000 impressions, 1 paying customer, -85% ROI.
 Organic intent is the engine.
 Here is the 3-tier execution stack and the 5-step operator playbook.

+Most outbound channels are guess and check.
+You scrape LinkedIn, you run ads, you email 500 strangers, you count replies.
 Reddit is different.
-Prospects literally write "anyone got recommendations for" and hit post.
+On Reddit, prospects literally write "anyone got recommendations for [your product category]" and hit post.
 It is the closest thing in B2B to a buyer raising their hand.

 James Shields (@scaling_shields) wrote in April 2026 that he met a single operator doing $51,000 per month from exactly this mechanic.
+The operator opens Reddit every morning, runs a search for "anyone got recommendations for" across 8 subreddits in his niche, finds people who just publicly asked for the exact thing he sells, and emails them within 2 hours.

 James Shields